 Use the marginal tax rate, or the tax rate on the last dollar of income, to calculate the after-tax cost of debt:

-The most widely used approach to estimating the cost of debt are:
+The most widely used approach to estimating the cost of debt is:

 - Calculate yield to maturity.